VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 The method we are going to use is similar to "ret2plt", we are returning to functions already present in the binary but  what functions are we going to take advantage of?

 Let's think about what exactly is our plan here, what functions exactly are we going to call.
-After all it all comes down to popping a new shell with elevated privileges right.. well most of the times ;)  ?
+After all it all comes down to popping a new shell with elevated privileges right..? well most of the times ;)

-Lets make a plan of what we are going to need.

 First, lets debug our binary in order to get an idea of what is hapenning.